-At the end of each lesson, students are encouraged to reflect and comment on their own learning; the lesson plenary provides an opportunity for students to share their evaluation of their learning, as well as give and receive peer feedback, when appropriate.
-Also, students are also encouraged to make suggestions for next steps in their learning.
+At the end of each lesson, students are encouraged to reflect and comment on their own learning, which is recorded on their lesson target sheets.
+When AAC is used as the means to communicate feedback, vocabulary given by the student will be recorded in [] so it is easy to identify the specific words used, if these are expanded by the person supporting them ie I am [happy].
+Students are also encouraged to make suggestions for next steps in their learning.
+The lesson plenary provides an opportunity for students to share their evaluation of their learning, as well as give and receive peer feedback, when appropriate.